 Which is exactly why we need forgiveness to break the cycle.
 You can't simply sit back and say, "I'll forgive him when he stops hurting me.
 I'll forgive him when he stops giving me a reason to forgive him."
 No!
 That's not forgiveness.
 That's the opposite of forgiveness.
+That's the exact bitterness and wrath that Paul speaks against.
 And yet, that's how so many of us think.

-Forgiveness means saying, "You hurt me, but I forgive you.
+No, forgiveness means saying, "You hurt me, but I forgive you.
 You keep hurting me, but I still forgive you."
 Think about how often you sin.
-Think about how often you are forgiven by God.
+That's exactly how often God forgives you.
 And now remember what Paul says: Forgive one another, as God in Christ forgave you.

 It's not easy.
 And we will fail.
 But if we forgive as we are forgiven, then the failures won't matter.
 Because they'll be forgiven too.
+And we will have true freedom of speech.
+For our words will not be bound in sin.
+But free in the love and forgiveness of Christ.

-Whether or not Lutherans actually swear, our words matter.
-Do we speak words of falsehood, or words of truth.
-Words of anger, or words of grace.
-Words that build up, or words that tear down.
+Our words matter.
+Do we speak words of falsehood, or words of truth?
+Words of anger, or words of grace?
+Words that build up, or words that tear down?

 Our words to each other matter.
 Just as God's words to us matter.
-The God who spoke this world into existence, chooses to say to us, "I forgive you."
+The God who spoke this world into existence, chooses to say to each of us, "I forgive you."
 And so we who speak as part of this congregation of faith choose to say to each other, "I forgive you too."
 Amen.